onnx/tutorials/examples/CoreML/ONNXLive/README.md

 In the `Models/` folder, the project contains some .mlmodel files.
 We're going to replace them with the models we just created.

-You then, run the app on your iPhone and you are all set.
+You then run the app on your iPhone and you are all set.
 Tapping on the screen switches through the models.

 ## Conclusion